dev-ignis/cross-log/docs/security-audit.md

-# Universal Logger Security Audit
+# Omni-Log Security Audit

 ## Summary

-This document outlines a security audit conducted on the Universal Logger package to identify potential security vulnerabilities, risks, and best practices recommendations.
-As a logging library with zero dependencies, Universal Logger has inherently lower security risks compared to packages with extensive dependency trees, but still requires careful consideration of its operational security aspects.
+This document outlines a security audit conducted on the Omni-Log package to identify potential security vulnerabilities, risks, and best practices recommendations.
+As a logging library with zero dependencies, Omni-Log has inherently lower security risks compared to packages with extensive dependency trees, but still requires careful consideration of its operational security aspects.

 ## Audit Date